-* Calculate all my pro forma expenses over the next 5+ years using a financial calculator to make sure I'm not putting my retirement cash flow at risk with this new potential expense.
-Here are some Income and Spending inputs I created to see what would happen to my retirement cashflow if I started paying $25,000 a year in private school tuition in 2023 for 12 years.
+- Calculate all my pro forma expenses over the next 5+ years using Empower's free financial planner.
+The goal is to make sure I'm not putting my retirement cash flow at risk with this new potential expense.
+Here are some Income and Spending inputs I create.
+It includes paying $25,000 a year in private school tuition in 2023 for 12 years.

 Private Grade School Is Worth It If You Can Afford It

 If you make at least 5X the private grade school tuition per child, I think private grade school is worth it.
 If you don't, then public grade school is a good choice as well.